JohannesMP/com.johannesmp.blog/_posts/2015-09-01-installing-clang-on-windows-pt1.md

 ---
 layout: post
-title: "Installing clang++ on windows so it just works : Part 1"
+title: "Installing clang++ to compile and link on Windows : Part 1"
 published: true
 ---